notiz-dev/notiz/content/blog/send-beautiful-emails-crafted-with-maizzle.md

 }
 ```

-Now when you run `npm run build` your templates are compiled to `src/mail/templates/*.hbs`.
+Now when you run `npm run build` your templates will be compiled to `src/mail/templates/*.hbs`.

 Cool 💪 your templates are ready and compiled for production.
-Use them in your NestJs application with `@nestjs-modules/mailer`.
+Use them in your NestJS application with `@nestjs-modules/mailer`.

 ## Sending mail template